-(1) The examination regulations for the Master's program in Integrated Design enter into force as of September 1, 2008 and are to be published in Cologne University of Applied Sciences' official communication (Amtliche Mitteilungen).

-(2) These examination regulations apply to all students who have enrolled or will enroll in the Master's program in Integrated Design at Cologne University of Applied Sciences as of winter semester 2008/09.

-(3) The examination regulations are published on the basis of the resolution of the Faculty Council of the Faculty of Cultural Sciences at Cologne University of Applied Sciences of April 19, 2012 and after legal review by the President's Office of Cologne University of Applied Sciences on June 6, 2012.
+- (1) The examination regulations for the Master's program in Integrated Design enter into force as of September 1, 2014 and are to be published in Cologne University of Applied Sciences' official communication (Amtliche Mitteilungen). - (2) These examination regulations apply with exception of subsection 3 to all students who have enrolled or will enroll in the Master's program in "Integrated Design" at Cologne University of Applied Sciences as of March 1, 2015. - (3) The examination regulations for the Master's program "Integrated Design" at Cologne University of Applied Sciences of July 20, 2012 (Amtliche Mitteilung 12/2012) as well as the examination regulations for the degree program "European Studies in Design" conferring the degrees Bachelor of Arts/Master of Arts at the Köln International School of Design of Cologne University of Applied Sciences of August 1, 2006 (Amtliche Mitteilung 16/2006) will cease to be in force as of August 31, 2016. - (4) The examination regulations are published on the basis of the resolution of the Faculty Council of the Faculty of Cultural Sciences at Cologne University of Applied Sciences of October 23, 2014 and after legal review by the President's Office of Cologne University of Applied Sciences on November 12, 2014.

-Cologne, July 20, 2012
+Cologne, November 20, 2014

-The President of Cologne University of Applied Sciences (Prof. Dr. phil.
-J. Metzner)
+The President of Cologne University of Applied Sciences (Prof. Dr.-Ing.
+Chr.
+Seeßelberg)